GDPR Compliance with Wasabi

-Learn how organizations can use Wasabi to store and maintain electronic records in accordance with EU GDPR.Download the Full PDF
+Organizations subject to the GDPR can use Wasabi to store and maintain personal data.Download the Full PDF

 Wasabi is an affordable and fast cloud storage service.
 Businesses and institutions use Wasabi hot cloud storage for a variety of purposes including primary storage for application data and content, secondary storage for backup or disaster recovery, and archival storage for long-term data and record retention.